NEDC Baby Counter: 651

 Once your program application has been received and you have completed and returned your recipient packet, our Patient Coordinator will set a date for your initial consultation.
 The Medical Director will review the wife’s medical records to determine if you are physically capable of carrying a pregnancy.
 You will meet with our team and they will walk you through the NEDC’s embryo adoption process.
 During this visit the wife will undergo a physical exam and “trial transfer” to check for any physical barriers which might impede the actual embryo transfer or pregnancy.
 Once your family assessment has been completed and reviewed, our Patient Coordinator will provide you with donor profiles that fit your wish list.
 It is strongly suggested that you select a second or backup donor in case the embryos from your primary donor do not survive the thawing process.

 Your second visit is for the actual embryo transfer.
 If your primary donor embryos do not survive the thawing process and you have previously selected a backup donor then your travel and uterine preparation will not be wasted.
 Since the NEDC stores all donated embryos on site, your backup embryos can be easily retrieved and thawed so that your transfer can be completed.
 Monitoring pre- and post-transfer will be done at your local infertility clinic at home.
 If pregnancy does not occur after the first attempt, further visits will be needed for future attempts, if desired.

 We do a comprehensive evaluation and test for certain diseases to ensure the best conditions for successful implantation and a healthy pregnancy.

 Will the genetic parents know our or the child’s identity?

 Depending on the level of communication that you choose to have with the donor family is the only way that they would know your identity.
-Open or semi-open relationships can allow as much or as little personal information that you and your donors which to share.
+Open relationships can allow as much or as little personal information that you and your donors which to share.
 If you choose to adopt anonymously the donors will not know any identifying information on you.

 Is this really adoption?